CSA = Community Supported Agriculture

 Late Summer/Fall: Lettuce, Chard, Kale Dandelion, Onions, Beets, Potatoes, Green Tomatoes, Fennel, Red Radishes, Turnips, Winter Radishes, Carrots, Sweet Potato, Winter Squash, Kohlrabi, Garlic, Collards, and herbs*

 Pick Your Own

 All members are entitled to our PYO (Pick Your Own) fields which will be open during Farm Stand pick up hours.
 Each week there will be a board explaining how much members are allowed to harvest as quantities are subject to change daily.
-We encourage you to take advantage of PYO because crops in our PYO field are often not offered in the regular weekly share.
-E.g. okra, cherry tomatoes, specialty basil, green beans, edamame, snap peas, herbs, flowers, and more.
+We encourage you to take advantage of PYO flower and herbs!

 Farm Stand Pickup

-Full & Half Share Farm Stand pickup- A weekly share from June thru November of 8-15 different vegetables and some fruit.
-A Full Share is recommended for a Family of 4 or couple that are vegetable enthusiasts where a Half share is recommended for a couple or individual that is a vegetable enthusiast .
-Members will come to the farm stand to pick out their share once a week on their assigned day throughout the growing season.
-Full Share is typically twice the Half Share.
+Onsite Farm Stand pickup- A weekly share from June thru November of 8 different vegetables.
+Members will come to the farm stand to pick out their share once a week throughout the growing season.
 Members are asked to bring their own bags for pick up and clippers for U-Pick Items

 Don't forget to add to your farm share!